christopherdurr/booknotes/winning.md

 ## Chapter 15: Six Sigma

 Perhaps the biggest but most unheralded benefit of Six Sigma is its capacity to develop a cadre of great leaders.

+Six Sigma is a quality program that, when all is said and done, improves your customers’ experience,lowers your costs,and builds better leaders.

+Six Sigma has two primary applications.
+First, it can be used to remove the variation in routine, relatively simple, repetitive tasks—activities that happen over and over again.
+Second, it can be used to make sure large, complex projects go right the first time

+## Chapter 16: The Right Job

+It is virtually impossible to know where any given job will take you.

+It can feel very noble to say that you don’t care about being rich; it’s another thing to live with that decision over the years, especially as mortgages and tuitions start to pile up.

+**People**

+If you join a company where your sensibilities don’t fit in, you’ll find yourself putting on a persona just to get along.

+**Opportunity**

+Any job you take should feel somewhat challenging going in.
+It should make you think, “I can do most of the work, but there are certainly skills and knowledge this job requires that I don’t have yet.
+I’m going to learn something here.”

+**Options**

+Some companies open—or close—doors for you because of their reputation.
+Others do that because of their industry.

+Working to fulfill someone else’s needs or dreams almost always catches up with you.

+**Work Content**

+Finding a job that touches your core is not hard.
+Such jobs are everywhere—every piece of work has the potential, since it only has to feel important to you.

+Nothing will get you a new job faster than terrific performance in your old one.

+## Chapter 17: Getting promoted

+How does a person get promoted?
+The first answer is luck.
+All careers, no matter how scripted they appear, are shaped by some element of pure chance.

+Getting promoted takes one do and one don’t

+* Do deliver sensational performance, far beyond expectations, and at every opportunity expand your job beyond its official boundaries.
+* Don’t make your boss use political capital in order to champion you.

+Come up with a new concept or process that doesn’t improve just your results, but your unit’s results and the company’s overall performance.
+Change your job in a way that makes the people around you work better and your boss look smarter.
+Don’t just do the predictable.

+Don’t make your boss ask the perfect question to get information from you.
+If you want your character to stand up for you and make life easy for your boss, open up and tell it like it is.

+Some dos and don'ts:

+* Manage your relationships with your subordinates with the same carefulness that you manage the one with your boss.
+* Get on the radar screen by being an early champion of your company’s major projects or initiatives.
+* Search out and relish the input of lots of mentors, realizing that mentors don’t always look like mentors.
+* Have a positive attitude and spread it around.

+## Chapter 18: Hard Spots

+In any bad boss situation, you cannot let yourself be a victim.

+In any business situation, seeing yourself as a victim is completely self-defeating.
+And when it comes to your career, it’s an attitude that kills all your options—it can even be the start of a career death spiral.

+Ask yourself the following questions:

+* Why is my boss acting like a jerk?
+* What’s the endgame for my boss?
+* What will happen to me if I deliver results and endure my bad boss?
+* Why do I work here everyday?

+It’s possible great numbers will keep your bad boss around indefinitely.

+About 90 percent of the time, complaining about a bad boss to his boss will make the situation worse.

+## Chapter 19: Work-Life Balance

+The reality of the situation:

+1. 1.Your boss’s top priority is competitiveness.
+Of course he wants you to be happy, but only inasmuch as it helps the company win.
+2. Most bosses are perfectly willing to accommodate work-life balance challenges if you have earned it with performance.The key word here is: if.
+3. The work-life policies in the company brochure are mainly for recruiting purposes and that real work-life arrangements are negotiated one-on-one
+4. People who publicly struggle with work-life balance problems and continually turn to the company for help get pigeonholed as ambivalent, entitled, uncommitted, or incompetent
+5. Even the most accommodating bosses believe that work-life balance is your problem to solve.

+Best Practices for a good work-life balance:

+1. Keep your head in whatever game you’re at.
+2. Have the mettle to say no to requests and demands outside your chosen work-life balance plan.
+3. Make sure your work-life balance plan doesn’t leave you out.

+## Chapter 20: Here there and everywhere

+In the heat of battle, it always feels like the worst of times.
+Low-cost competitors are not new.

+Don’t think about reducing costs by 5 to 10 percent.
+You have to find the ways to take out 30 to 40 percent